Sigma Alpha Iota: 21st century

 Sigma Alpha Iota International Music Fraternity is a member of the Professional Fraternity Association.
 It was a founding member of the National Council of Professional Music Fraternities.

 Chapters have been chartered at over 300 universities, conservatories, and colleges.
 Its national headquarters are at One Tunnel Road in Asheville, North Carolina.
-It is the oldest music sorority.

 Symbols

 The sorority's badge consists of seven pan pipes, surrounded by a jeweled ellipse with the Greek letters "ΣΑΙ" in gold on a background of black enamel.
 Its pledge pin in the pan pipes without the jeweled surround.

 Sigma Alpha Iota's motto is Vita brevis, ars longa or "Life is short; art is long."
 The fraternity's colors are crimson red and white.
 Its symbol is the Pan pipes.
 Its flower is the red rose.
-The sorority's jewel is the pearl.
+The Fraternity's jewel is the pearl.

 Sigma Alpha Iota's journal is Pan Pipes, first published in 1909.
 The society's newsletter is Tempo!
 The society also publishes the Modern Music Series.